cybozu-go/neco/docs/dctest.md

     This suite tests a full set of functions of Neco.
 Especially this includes upgrading test and joining/removing boot server node test.

-    Upgrading test first installs Neco by downloading the latest-release deb package from github.com.
+    Upgrading test first installs Neco by downloading a deb package from github.com.
 It then upgrades Neco with the generated deb package, which is versioned as `9999.99.99`.

 2. bootstrap